How to successfully implement Ajax add to cart in WooCommerce

 WooCommerce Fast Cart

-WooCommerce Fast Cart sales page screenshot
+WooCommerce Fast Cart sales page showing an instant popup cart

 WooCommerce Fast Cart is a plugin that replaces WooCommerce's default checkout flow with a streamlined AJAX-powered process.
 The plugin allows customers to view their cart and complete checkout without leaving the current page.